DelroyGayle/KoolAIChess/TESTING.md

 * Any pieces taken, the progarm ought to take the same pieces.
 * All moves, including *Castling and En Passant*; should be followed in identical fashion.

-The program will read as many chess moves it can find in *input.pgn*.
+The program will read as many chess moves as present in *input.pgn*.
-When it reaches the end of the file, it will display a suitable message to inform the user that *any further player moves will now come from the user*; likewise, computer moves would be indeed evaluated by the computer according to its algorithm.
+When it reaches the end of the file, it will display a suitable message to inform the user that<br>*any further player moves will now come from the user*; likewise, the computer moves would be hereafter evaluated by the computer according to its algorithm.

 ## Remove pgn file when deploying
 If there is *no input.pgn file* the program will simply expect keyboard input from the user.<br>
-Therefore, they ought to be *no file I/O* in the deployed version of this project.<br>
+There ought to be *no file I/O* in the deployed version of this project.<br>
 That is, before deployment, remove *input.pgn* from the project.
+This ensures that the program's logic expects all input to be from the user keyboard.

-## PGN Notation
+## Portable Game Notation (PGN) Notation
 Portable Game Notation (PGN) is a standard plain text format for recording chess games (both the moves and related data), which can be read by humans and is also supported by most chess software.

 ## **Testing input.pgn**